orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   Fallback rule 6:

-    Unsupported Python versions should be documentated and modifications documented.
+    Unsupported Python versions should be documented and modifications documented.
 It is assumed that the ebuild maintainer(s) made either a mistake, a poor quality edit that is unverified working, or copy and pasted an old ebuild template that hasn't been throughly updated or